derharry/svelte-zeeltephp/README.release-notes.md

 *                           or it can be used as initial helper/debugger to check if all setup is ok or to find the root-cause.
 *                           ZP_Dev works directly on ZP_Demo.
 *                - parts of /src/routes/ as documentation and live-demo moved into ZPDev as 'debugger-feature'
-*                - action name,value editor to hook ZPDev into any of .
+*                - action name,value editor to use ZPDev into any of your routes and test your php-code.
 * ZP_ApiRouter-PHP    - fix to support grouped-routes /routes/(any)/..
 * zeeltephp_loadEnv() - changed auto db-provider generation .. to .. and set as default (instead mysql).
-*                       .. wordpress://../wordpress/
-*                       .. wordpress://../../../wordpress/wp-load.php
+*                       .. 'wordpress://../wordpress/' to 'wordpress://../../../wordpress/wp-load.php'

 # v1.0.1 (rc1)   2025-05-07
 * README         - re-written to meet v1.0.0 and v1.0.1 requirements, examples, installation-steps, code-cleanup, etc.
 *                - added new README.relaease-notes, -.project.project.env (renamed), -.project.pack-exposing
 * ZPDev          - A Component helping debugging on +page.server.php files.
-* trustedDependencies and postinstall - is not required anymore, postinstall is now done via zeeltephp_loadEnv() at bun run;
+* trustedDependencies and postinstall - is not required anymore, postinstall is now done via zeeltephp_loadEnv() at npm run;
 * -- library self only --
 * post-build      - added 'sameLine' for console.log
 * zeelte-init.php - moved code to zp-bootstrap.php and zp-paths for cleanup and readability.